Planning for retirement:

 With so many different options for funding your retirement it can be difficult to know what’s right for you.
 Ultimately you want to know you’re making the right decision for your future, so it’s worth taking the time now to understand your options.

 A PENSION IS A LONG TERM INVESTMENT.
-THE FUND VALUE MAY FLUCTUATE AND CAN GO DOWN.
+THE FUND VALUE MAY FLUCTUATE AND CAN GO UP AS WELL AS DOWN.
 YOUR EVENTUAL INCOME MAY DEPEND ON THE SIZE OF THE FUND AT RETIREMENT, FUTURE INTEREST RATES AND TAX LEGISLATION.